AngadBains/Sales_Dashboard/README.md

 # Sales_Dashboard

-Designed a Power BI Dashboard to understand hardware goods sales trends using SQL & Power BI.
+Designed a Dashboard to understand hardware goods sales trends using SQL & Power BI.

 The final dashboard was effective at displaying the sales trend, allowing users to understand this data and make informed decisions.